nudlesoup/nudlesoup/README.md

 ### Hi there 👋
+- More about me at : <a href="https://nudlesoup.github.io">https://nudlesoup.github.io</a>.
 - ⛅️ I’m currently working as Computer vision researcher at <a href="https://www.iri.upc.edu/research">Institut de Robotica Industrial</a>, Barcelona.
 - 🎈 I'm advised by <a href="https://www.iri.upc.edu/people/fmoreno/">Prof. Francesc Moreno</a> and <a href="https://www.iri.upc.edu/people/mdimiccoli/">Prof. Mareilla Dimiccoli</a>.
 - 🐧 My current research focuses on building a Self-supervised approach which can effectively improve 3D human egopose estimations.